Yasmani Grandal Player Props: White Sox vs. Astros

 - The Astros' 2.89 team ERA ranked second across all MLB pitching staffs.

+- Astros pitchers combined to give up 134 home runs (0.8 per game), the second-fewest in the big leagues.

-- Valdez starts for the first time this season for the Astros.
+- Javier gets the call to start for the Astros, his first this season.

-- The 29-year-old southpaw started and threw six innings in his last appearance on Sunday, Nov.
-6 against the Philadelphia Phillies.
+- The 26-year-old righty started and threw six scoreless innings in his last appearance on Thursday, Nov.
+3 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.